Can you help the recovery of the European Eel?

 The Sustainable Eel Group (SEG) is reviewing the SEG Standard which describes the standards to which those who trade in the European Eel must comply if they wish to claim to be doing so responsibly.

 The Standard was last updated in 2013.
 The aim of the Standard is to assist the recovery of the European Eel, which is classified as Critically Endangered by the IUCN.

 The full aims of the new Standard are:

 to maximise the contribution of eel fishers, ranchers, aquaculturalists, traders and consumers of eel products to the restoration of healthy eel populations, distributed throughout their natural range, fulfilling their role in the aquatic environment and supporting sustainable use for the benefit of communities, local economies and traditions.

-The Standard is beeing designed so that those holding a SEG Certificate are making a net benefit to eel populations.
+The Standard is being designed so that those holding a SEG Certificate are making a positive contribution to eel populations.
 Traceability of the fish throughout the supply chain is an essential part of the scheme and will contribute to the elimination of the illegal trade.

 How you can contribute:

 - The current Standard can be viewed from the SEG Website in English and in French.

 - The new draft standard can be viewed here: In English and in French.